How to Calculate Your GPA in College

 What Is a GPA?

 Your GPA is a metric that measures your academic performance.
 In college, your GPA is often a major consideration for scholarships, financial aid eligibility, and program admission.
 When it comes to defining a good college GPA, the answer depends on your program and academic goals.

 Generally, you must earn a cumulative 2.0 GPA to maintain good academic standing and stay on track to graduate.
 In addition, many undergraduate programs require you to hold a minimum GPA to gain admission.
-This is more so the case for competitive graduate school programs, such as nursing.
+This is more so the case for competitive graduate school programs.

-If you fall below the minimum GPA, you could be placed on academic probation, which can result in a loss of financial aid and dismissal from your academic program.
+If your GPA falls below the minimum, you could be placed on academic probation, which can result in a loss of financial aid and dismissal from your academic program.
 Failure to raise your GPA within a certain time frame may even result in dismissal from your school entirely.

-Most colleges use a 4.0 GPA scale, on which letter grades correspond to certain numeric equivalents, but how schools use this scale may differ from institution to institution.
-Some schools may not give an A+ letter grade, and others may utilize the full GPA scale instead of skipping, for example, between a 3.7 and 4.0.
+Most colleges use a 4.0 GPA scale, on which letter grades correspond to certain numeric equivalents.
+How colleges use this scale may differ from school to school.
+Some colleges may not give an A+ letter grade, and others may utilize the full GPA scale instead of skipping, for example, between a 3.7 and 4.0.

-While you should always check with your university registrar to learn about your own school's GPA system, you can refer to the table below to help determine your GPA in college.
+You should check with your university registrar to learn about your school's specific GPA system, but you can refer to the table below to help determine your GPA point value.